 - Meet at least 9 times a year.

-- At the discretion of the Chair of the HiREB matters of concern and/or significance will be highlighted to the MACs and Boards of HHS and SJHH.
+At the discretion of the Chairs of the HiREB matters of concern and/or significance will be highlighted to the MACs and Boards of HHSC, SJHH and NH.